-From the interpretation of war, to the portrayal of Africa in word and image; from mobility and migration to translation, disability and modern cultural studies, our research explores an exciting and diverse range of topics.
+From the interpretation of disaster and conflict, to investigations of ideology and contemporary social movements; from mobility and migration to translation, culture and performance; and from film, to literature, to the graphic novel, our research explores an exciting and diverse range of topics.

 Current staff projects include monographs on Zola and adaptation across media; visual cultures of World War 1; cultural memory and the Spanish Civil War; the meaning of 1989 for European history and culture; theatre, translation and migration in British and Italian cultures, and otherness in Hispanic visual cultures.